arvindkartik/geonames-postal-codes-import-nodejs/README.md

 Currently, only mysql is supported.
 Please adapt functions ````dbConnect()````, ````dbCreateTable()````, ````dbDeleteTable()```` and ````dbInsert()```` in ````index.js```` to support other databases.

+Unlike other tools, this tool only requires Node.js and no other libraries.

 Installation
 ------------